SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 pre-configured general proxy or define a specific one for its integration with Cloud SOAR.
 To configure a proxy for an integration, open the integration and click the Proxy dropdown.
-Select "Use different proxy" and add the corresponding proxy information.
+Select "Use different proxy** and add the corresponding proxy information.

 Once the information has been added, click save to commit the integration.
 Open the integration up again and click the Test button to